actinia-org/actinia-introduction/docs/index.md

 **JSON format**

 JSON is a structured, machine readable format (while also human readable at the same time; in contrast to XML, at least for many people).
+[JSON](https://en.wikipedia.org/wiki/JSON) stands for Javascript Object Notation.

 ```bash
 # this command line...